Wave equations with moving potentials: Preliminaries

 \subsection{Strichartz estimates and the endpoint reversed Strichartz estimates}

 We start with Strichartz estimates for free wave equations.
 Strichartz estimates can be derived abstractly from these dispersive inequalities and the energy inequality.
 The following theorem is standard.
-One can find a detailed proof in, for example, Keel-Tao \cite{KT}. \begin{thm}[Strichartz estimates] Suppose
+To be consistent with our later discussion, we only state the energy level estimates.
+One can find full details with all possible estimates and proofs in, for example, Keel-Tao \cite{KT}. \begin{thm}[Strichartz estimates] Suppose

 with initial data